Science and Industry

 Science and Industry is a multiplayer, teamplay mod for the video game Half-Life.
-It is one of the oldest Half-Life mods and has been described as a classic one.
+It is one of the oldest Half-Life mods and has been described as a classic mod.
 The current version of the game is 1.4 beta 14, released on January 19, 2019.
 The game was first publicly released on July 31, 1999, as version 0.94.

 Gameplay

 Players assume the role of a security guard for one of two fictional corporations Amalgamated Fluorodynamics (AFD) and Midland Carbide Labs (MCL).

 The main objective on the standard map type is to capture enemy scientists (who are non-player characters) while defending your own.
 This is accomplished by locating your enemies research labs, hitting one of the scientists there over the head with your briefcase and then taking him back to your company's administrator.

 Additional scientists increase the rate of a company's income which can be considered the team's score.

 Scientists also research new weapons, implants, armor upgrades and devices for their company.
 Each time a new technology is completed, players vote for the next one to be researched.

 Players spawn in the "Cloning Facilities" of their company, where they can find weapons and ammo crates, as well as health and armor chargers.
 At the start of the game, the only weapons available are a briefcase and a pistol, but this arsenal grows bigger as new weapons are researched by the scientists.
 Players decide which technology to research next by voting for it.
 The available technologies are divided in 5 branches: Weapons, Armor, Implants, Devices and Process Upgrades.